Tiki Bar Inspires Michigan Couple to Go Afloat on a Pontoon Houseboat

 The steel sheets were used as the sides of his 8' x 10' houseboat construction.
 He used steel studs for the framework to keep costs and weight down on the pontoon.

 He also wanted the boat to be self sufficient, so he designed a way to use solar energy to power a Minn Kota Electric 55-lb thrust trolling motor.
-Jeff added a ceiling fan to the interior for cooling, installed sunglass material for the roof and placed house windows on the sides to also allow light and air flow.
+Jeff added a ceiling fan to the interior for cooling, installed sunglass material for the roof and placed house windows on the sides to allow light and air flow.

 On the front of the boat, Jeff has two spots to insert fishing seats.
 He and his wife can comfortably sit, dangle their feet in the cool lake water and fish to their heart's content!

 I asked Jeff what he would like to add to his boat.
-He thought about and said, “A gas motor!”
+He thought about it and said, “A gas motor!”
 Even though his initial intent was to have an energy-efficient boat, sometimes you’re just ready to get back to the tiki bar!

 What's in a Name?